aartitandon/SURE-EH-Research-Project/Subquestions.md

 ## Frequency of Different Languages by Operating System

-# Device Time Use Patterns
+# App Use By Activity

 ## Comparing User Sessions by ‘Day of the Month’, ‘Month’, and ‘Activity of the User’